jkhelil/throttling-study/README.md

 The main issue we have is that our processes have internal health checks that check that the `starting` phase does not last longer than a pre-defined time-out.

-In case of resource starvation, the times-out exhaust and the programs think they fell in an infinite loop or something.
+In case of resource starvation, the times-out expire and the programs think they fell in an infinite loop or something.

 We use to solve that issue that limiting the number of processes that can start simultaneously in order to avoid resource starvation and to have more predictable start-up times.